-This policy applies to all George Mason University faculty, staff, students, organizations, and individuals who handle cash receipts or accept payment in any form on behalf of the University.
+This policy applies to all George Mason University employees, students, organizations, and individuals who handle cash receipts on behalf of the University.
 The scope includes activities at all campuses and all locations at which University business is conducted.

 This policy does not apply to payments deposited to agency funds and organizations, which are a subset of local funds, established by the University on behalf of others.